fdoyle/Calendar/Readme.md

 # Readme.txt

-*N.B.
-This project is not done*

-*This project has no license.
-The author retains all rights.
-(Sorry.
-This will probably change once this has fulfilled its purpose)*
+*just a heads up, this is a work in progress.
+Just granting access now that there's something to see*

 This document details some preparations made before and during development of the test project

-### Notes On Current Functionality:
+## Current Outlook App
+### basic notes

- - event list dates go from jan 17 to feb 19 (33 days) (not consistent)
+ - agenda dates go from jan 17 to feb 19 (33 days) (not consistent)
  - the monthly view always has 7 columns for days of the week, and 6 columns for weeks (plus one for day labels).
 This is true even when the selected month does not fill 6 weeks worth of space
- - (Feb 2015 only takes up 4)
+ - (Feb 2015 only takes up 4 weeks)
  - in monthly view, clicking on a day not in "current" month does nothing
- - monthly view goes out at least 100 years, goes back 100 as well
+ - monthly view goes out at least 100 years, goes back 100 as well, effectively "infinite"
  - On monthly calendar shown, immediately makes all space, then calendar slides in.
  - On month cell, a blue dot is shown for days with events.
-This dot only appears

 ### Event List
     sticky headers
     if no events for date, "No event" entry appears

 ### Issues With Current App
  - sometimes the monthly day indicator jumps back a day when clicked
  - returning to open monthly view from locked screen (activity recreation?) can result in monthly animating to current date.
- - the event indicator dots on the month view don't recycle properly. if you drag across multiple months without ever letting the calendar view settle, you'll see data from months past
+ - the event indicator dots on the month view don't recycle properly. if you drag across multiple months without ever letting the calendar view settle, you'll see data from months past.
  - on march, select the 31st. go to april, moves to 30th.
 Go back, still on 30th.